Doll Coloring Pages - 221 Free PDF Printables

 Animated Dolls in the Children's World

-On the opposite end, we have the charismatic dolls that star in children’s series.
-An example is Strawberry Shortcake, who has had several versions over the years, always bringing an air of sweetness and innocence.
-Another famous character is the doll Emília from “Sítio do Picapau Amarelo,” a creation of Brazilian writer Monteiro Lobato.
-Emília is a talking doll full of personality, enchanting generations with her funny and wise stories.
+On the opposite side of the spectrum, we have the charismatic dolls that star in children’s series.
+One example is the Strawberry Shortcake doll, which has had several versions over the years and has always brought an air of sweetness and innocence.
+Another famous character is the Emília doll, from Sítio do Picapau Amarelo, a creation by the Brazilian writer Monteiro Lobato.
+Emília is a talking doll full of personality, who has enchanted generations with her funny and wise stories.

 Futuristic Dolls: The Path of Technology